magento/devdocs/guides/v2.1/contributor-guide/contributing.md

 The tool includes configuration settings through the gear icon located top right.

-- Use my fork as target - When checked, your fork is used to push the result.
+- **Use my fork as target** - When checked, your fork is used to push the result.
 This is selected by default.
-- Target options - If you do not use your fork as a target (not checked), manually specify an organization and repository for ported commits.
+- **Target options** - If you do not use your fork as a target (not checked), manually specify an organization and repository for ported commits.
-- Porting strategy
+- **Porting strategy** - Sets the git commands and method for committing the code port:
     - `git am` – Recommended.
 When selected, authorship and original commit message will be saved.
 This command is used to port.
     - `git apply` – A new commit will be created with a default message.
 GitHub provided patch is applied with `git apply`. **Important**: This is an experimental strategy and results may vary.